bnh-27/Final-Project/README.md

 ###### This data is reported by American Community Survey Report from 2014 and shows data about the housing value.
 ##### Transportation - https://data.wprdc.org/dataset/prt-of-allegheny-county-transit-stops
 ###### This data is from the Pittsburgh Regional Transportation and shows the transit stops within the Pittsburgh Regional Transit's service area in 2019.
 #### Overview: Three important things to look into when renting or buying an apartment or house is affordability, safety, transportation.
-By collecting this data we can see what neighborhood is the economically efficient.
+By collecting this data we can see what neighborhood has the most cost effective.